kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/01-score-keep-app/01-basic-crud/01-intro-to-meteor.md

 * Starts up your Web Server
 * Starts up MongoDB
-* Compiles your Application files into a nice minified, concatenated bundle
+* Compiles your Application files into a minified, concatenated bundle

-    - This makes sure your app runs smoothly
+## Create Meteor app with specific version
+`$ meteor --version` - Tells you what version of Meteor you are running

+`$ meteor create --release 1.4.2.1 score-keep`

+Also run `$ meteor npm install`

+Run meteor with `$ meteor run --release 1.4.2.1`